Gestational diabetes diet on a budget – 15 tips for frugal feeding

 Budget shops are great for stocking up on these store cupboard essentials at a more reasonable cost.
 Remember you don’t need to buy everything in one go.
 Build up your store cupboard essentials as you go along and try to buy ones which will be used time and time again.

 Use leftovers to create more dishes.
 Leftover meals make great GD suitable lunches!

-Leftover pasta, rice and couscous, can be created into a salad the following day and leftover cooked vegetables can be made into bubble and squeak.
+Leftover pasta, potatoes, rice and couscous, can be created into bakes or salads the following day and leftover cooked vegetables can be made into bubble and squeak.